ncsa/Delta_doc/docs/source/prog_env/index.rst

     :alt: remote ssh extension in visual studio
     :width: 500px

-Continue to follow the guide to setup a remote connection to Delta.
+Continue to follow the guide to set up a remote connection to Delta.
-It helps if you have a local $HOME/.ssh/config with your commonly used hosts already present on the laptop and ssh client where you will be using visual studio.
+It helps if you have a local $HOME/.ssh/config with your commonly used hosts already present on the laptop and SSH client where you will be using Visual Studio.
-Here's an example entry for Delta.
-Change your username to your login name on Delta.
+Here is an example entry for Delta, change your username to your login name on Delta.
 Visual Studio will show hosts in your config in a pick list.

 | **SSH config:**
 .. code-block::

    Host delta